Dynamics Over Landscape: The Emergence of Linear Separability via Spectral Alignment in Contrastive Learning: Contrastive learning

 Ostensibly, the objective of contrastive learning is to identify an embedding function $ f: \mathbb{R}^D \rightarrow \mathbb{R}^d $ that is invariant to the set of transformations $\mathcal{T}$.
 Provided such an invariant map is identified, $f$ pushes forwards both $\mu$ and $\tilde \mu$ to the same latent distributions, that is

-As a result, the desirable map $f$ is not only invariant to perturbations from $\mathcal{T}$ but also successfully retrieves the unperturbed data $\mu$, ensuring that the embedded distribution $f_\#\mu$ serves as a pure feature representation of the given data.
 However, it is far from clear how $\mu$ and $f_\#\mu$ are related, and whether any interesting structures in $\mu$ (such as clusterability) are also present in $f_\#\mu$.

 For instance, if $\tilde{\mu}$ represents image data, contrastive learning aims to discover a feature distribution $f_\#\tilde{\mu}$ that remains invariant to transformations such as random translation, rotation, cropping, Gaussian blurring, and others.
-Figure~\ref{fig:f-f} illustrates the mapping $f: \mathbb{R}^D \rightarrow \mathbb{R}^d$ and $T \in \mathcal{T}$.
 As a result, this feature distribution effectively captures the essential characteristics of the data without being influenced by these perturbations.
-These feature distributions are often leveraged in downstream tasks such as classification, clustering, object detection, and retrieval, where they achieve state-of-the-art performance \citep{le2020contrastive}.
+These feature distributions are often leveraged in downstream tasks such as classification, clustering, object detection, and retrieval, where they achieve state-of-the-art performance \cite{le2020contrastive}.

 To achieve this, a cost function is designed to bring similar points closer and push dissimilar points apart through the embedding map, using attraction and repulsion forces.
 A popular example is the Normalized Temperature-Scaled Cross-Entropy Loss (NT-Xent loss) introduced by \cite{chen2020simple}, which leads to the optimization problem